Maybenot: A Framework for Traffic Analysis Defenses: Availability

+Section~\ref{sec:background} provides background on traffic analysis with a focus on website fingerprinting defenses.
+Section~\ref{sec:framework} presents the Maybenot framework, followed by Section~\ref{sec:machines}, which describes \emph{machines} that run in the framework.
+Section~\ref{sec:simulator} covers the Maybenot simulator for simulating network traces with Maybenot running at the client and server side.
+Section~\ref{sec:discussion} discusses limitations and the merits of a framework and motivates the changes made in version 2 of Maybenot.
+Section~\ref{sec:related} explains related work, and Section~\ref{sec:conclusion} concludes the paper.

-Maybenot is mainly sprung out of the work on Website Fingerprinting defenses, which appears closely related to end-to-end flow correlation/confirmation~\cite{detorrent,deepcorr,deepcoffea,The23rdRaccoon,trilemma,trilemma2}.
-We therefore focus on Website Fingerprinting in Section~\ref{sec:background:wf} and the broader impact of traffic analysis defenses in Section~\ref{sec:background:impact}.
+Maybenot is mainly sprung out of work on website fingerprinting defenses, which is closely related to end-to-end flow correlation/confirmation~\cite{detorrent,deepcorr,deepcoffea,The23rdRaccoon,trilemma,trilemma2}.
+We therefore focus on website fingerprinting in Section~\ref{sec:background:wf} and the broader impact of traffic analysis defenses in Section~\ref{sec:background:impact}.